You have probably heard a lot more people talking about whitelisting from non-branded and influencer pages lately.

 Running ads from a whitelisted page brings a new learning path.

 Each creator handle carries its own history of followers, engagement behavior, and audience lookalikes that Meta uses for delivery signals.
-Even when you run a “dark post” that doesn’t show up organically, the system still treats that handle as a unique signal source.
+Even when you run a "dark post" that does not show up organically, the system still treats that handle as a unique signal source.

 In practice, that means:

-- Lower CPMs in early delivery – because the creative looks more native to a broader group of people.
+- Lower CPMs in early delivery.
+The creative looks more native to a broader group of people.

-- Higher quality top-of-funnel data – which feeds your lookalikes and Advantage+ campaigns with more diverse inputs.
+- Higher quality top-of-funnel data.
+This feeds your lookalikes and Advantage+ campaigns with more diverse inputs.

-We’ve seen whitelisted creator ads perform like a creative diversification tool in themselves.
-Each handle functions almost like a new persona test, different voice, tone, and perceived identity, which helps Meta explore new audience pockets that your brand handle alone may never reach.
+We have seen whitelisted creator ads perform like a creative diversification tool in themselves.
+Each handle functions almost like a new persona test, with a different voice, tone, and perceived identity, which helps Meta explore new audience pockets that your brand handle alone may never reach.

 That is what makes creator whitelisting more than a creative test.
-It’s an audience unlock mechanism.
+It is an audience unlock mechanism.

 Here is an example from a men's clothing brand account we ran ads in.